Nules84/CI_PP2_ArtiQuiz/README.md

 ### **STRUCTURE** <a name="structure"></a>

-Each page will have a ArchiQuiz logo situated at the top of the screen, whether it's in the middle, or located to the left.
+Each page will have a ArtiQuiz logo situated at the top of the screen, whether it's in the middle, or located to the left.
 Each page will have an identical footer which contains copyright information and a link to the developer's LinkedIn profile.
 There are four pages in total, the Home page, Questions page, Completed page and Leaderboard page.
 The home page is fairly basic and offers only what the user needs to know.
-It contains ArchiQuiz's main logo image, a few lines of text, two navigation buttons, and a footer.
+It contains ArtiQuiz's main logo image, a few lines of text, two navigation buttons, and a footer.

 On the questions page, all questions will be displayed within one HTML page which will be randomly generated by the [Open Trivia Database](https://opentdb.com/) API.